jpike/noah_ark/README.md

 # BIBLE GAMES - NOAH'S ARK

-This in-development game is based on the Biblical story of Noah's Ark.
+This game is based on the Biblical story of Noah's Ark.
 The goal is to provide a fun way to become more familiar with and learn more about the story of Noah's Ark.

-The game will be a native Windows game, running at least on Windows 8 (x64).
-Currently, the game is still in the early stages of development.
+The game is a native Windows game, running at least on Windows 8 (x64).
+Currently, the game is has its first full version available.
+Additional enhancements may come in the future.

 ## Gameplay

-Gameplay details are still being fleshed out, but some preliminary details are provided in a PowerPoint presentation in the [documentation/design folder](noah_ark/documentation/design).
-Overall, the game will feature a 2D overhead view with a tile map and involve collecting things.
+Basic gameplay details are provided in a PowerPoint presentation in the [documentation/design folder](noah_ark/documentation/design).
+Overall, the game features a 2D overhead view with a tile map and involves collecting things.

 ## Programming

-The game is being programmed using C++ within a Visual Studio 2019 environment.
+The game is programmed using C++ within a Visual Studio 2019 environment.
 Doxygen is used to document the code.

 The game is designed for command line builds using various .bat files and also opening as a folder in Visual Studio.